 Car security: what you need to know

 Stolen cars, vehicle vandalism and theft of car parts are rare, but sadly do happen.
-Modern cars are more secure than ever, but as technology gets more sophisticated, so do the criminals.
-Here are some steps you can take to deter thieves and vandals, and make your car as secure as possible.
+Modern cars are more secure than ever, but as technology gets more sophisticated, so do criminals.

 Quick tips & behaviours

-Later, we’ll explain the various anti-theft products and technologies that are available, but there are also some simple habits you can adopt to keep your car secure.
+Later, we’ll explain the various anti-theft products and technologies that are available.
+But there are also some simple habits you can adopt to keep your car secure.
 Following these practices can help stop your car from being a potential target in the first place:

 • Avoid hiding valuables in the glove box, as it’s likely to be the first place thieves will look